 The Company is obligated to make balloon payments of principal under mortgages on certain of the Centers.
-Although the Company anticipates that it will be able to refinance such indebtedness by the time the balloon payments become due, or otherwise obtain funds by selling assets or by raising equity, there can be no assurance that it will be able to do so.
+Although the Company anticipates that it will be able to refinance such indebtedness, or otherwise obtain funds by selling assets or by raising equity, there can be no assurance that it will be able to do so.
 In addition, interest rates on, and other terms of, any debt issued to refinance such mortgage debt may be less favorable than the terms of the current mortgage debt.